jejacobs23/osteo/README.md

     REMOVE_ALIGNMENT_INFORMATION=true \
     TMP_DIR=<path to temp directory>/working_temp_rsn
 ```
 **Step 4) Mark adapters:** Using Picard and the "MarkIlluminaAdapters" function, this step takes an uBAM file from the previous step and rewrites it with new adapter-trimming tags.
 Per tutorial 6483 on the GATK website: https://software.broadinstitute.org/gatk/documentation/article?id=6483 This is needed so that the sequenced adapters contribute minimally to the alignments.
 The tool adds an "XT" tag to a read record to mark the 5' start position of the specified adapter sequence.
 It also produces a metrics file.
 Note: each .bam from Step 3 may produce multiple uBAM files depending on how many read groups are present.
 Each individual uBAM must undergo "MarkIlluminaAdapters".
+Separate MarkIlluminaAdapter steps were carried out for the tumor and matched normal samples.

 ```
 ALIGNMENT_RUN=<Sample ID>